aaronmckinstry706/cheatsheets/python.md

 * Use `pathlib.Path` wherever possible.

 * For multithreaded code, put `main` function in its own thread in main script.
-This makes it easier to use subcommands in the CLI.
+This can make it easier to coordinate main code with other threads as necessary.
 ```python
 import threading